International Practice and Procedure

 B.A., 2004, University of Colorado at Denver

-In addition to teaching, Ms. Matthews coaches the Sturm College of Law’s prestigious Jessup International Moot Court Team and is the Managing Editor for a peer reviewed legal journal for the Council for American Students in International Negotiations, Eyes on the International Criminal Court.
+Professor Matthews is an adjunct professor at the University of Denver Sturm College of Law.
+In addition to teaching, Professor Matthews coaches the Sturm College of Law’s prestigious Jessup International Moot Court Team that has earned top awards at both the regional and international levels of the competition.
+For several years, she served as the Managing Editor for a peer reviewed legal journal for the Council for American Students in International Negotiations, Eyes on the International Criminal Court.

 The Volta Convention: An Effective Tool for Transboundary Water Resource Management in an Era of Impending Climate Change and Devastating Natural Disasters?, 41(2) Denv.
 J. Int’l L. & Pol’y (2012).

 Clarifying the Law Relating to Unmanned Drones and the Use of Force: The Relationships Between Human Rights, Self-Defense, Armed Conflict, and International Humanitarian Law, 39 Denv.
 J. Int’l L. & Pol'y 661 (2011).